 - WordPress installations and hosting

-- Bootstrap theme framework within WordPress
+- 100% Responsive Bootstrap theme framework within WordPress

-- Redux options framework for WordPress themes
+- Redux framework for setting theme options

 - WooCommerce or Digital Downloads Ecommerce